IsantePlus/openmrs-module-m2sys-biometrics/README.md

 m2sys-biometrics.accessPointID - The m2sys server AccessPointID<br/>
 m2sys-biometrics.accessPointMap - A map of IP addresses to Access Point IDs.
 Has format of IP1:AccessPointID1;IP2:AccessPointID2;...
 For example 127.0.0.1:APID1;8.8.8.8:APID2...
-The IPs must match the IPs of the clients calling the server. m2sys-biometrics.captureTimeout - The m2sys server CaptureTimeout<br/>
+The IPs must match the IPs of the clients calling the server.<br/>
+m2sys-biometrics.captureTimeout - The m2sys server CaptureTimeout<br/>
 m2sys-biometrics.customKey - The m2sys server CustomKey<br/>
 m2sys-biometrics.locationID - The m2sys server location ID<br/>